GabeScott/standard-works-vault/General Conference/1980 April - The Coming Tests and Trials and Glory.md

 # The Coming Tests and Trials and Glory

-*By Bruce R. McConkie - Of the Quorum of the Twelve Apostles*
+By Elder Bruce R. McConkie - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1980 General Conference*